AI4SCR/ai4bmr-datasets/paper.md

 microenvironment, and the underlying mechanisms affecting tumor initiation, progression, and response to treatment[@lewisSpatialOmicsMultiplexed2021].
-Imaging mass cytometry (IMC)[@giesenHighlyMultiplexedImaging2014] and multiplexed ion beam imaging by time of flight ( MIBI-TOF)* are among the most popular technologies, with dozens of high-dimensional datasets made publicly available per year.
+Imaging mass cytometry (IMC)[@giesenHighlyMultiplexedImaging2014] and multiplexed ion beam imaging by time of flight ( MIBI-TOF)[@kerenMIBITOFMultiplexedImaging2019] are among the most popular technologies, with dozens of high-dimensional datasets made publicly available per year.
 The increasing availability of these datasets has fueled algorithmic development in machine learning and computer vision.
 Numerous models that perform a variety of tasks, such as cell segmentation[@greenwaldWholecellSegmentationTissue2022], cell type